ShobhitAd/EquationParser/README.md

 # EquationParser
-Equate the result of the given equation substituting in the updated variable values, make a rough graph of the equation, substitute a range of values for a variables
+Equate the result of the given equation substituting in the updated variable values
+- Make a rough graph of the equation
+- Substitute a range of values for a variables